Editor’s note: This blog post was last updated on by

 Many cruise holidays include standard food and drink in the cost of the holiday, but if you want premium drinks or to eat at the speciality restaurants you might find yourself paying a considerable amount extra.
 To avoid this, Danielle Fear, of CruiseMiss, recommends, “I always take out a drinks package if one is offered.
 I know some people would say that they don’t drink enough alcohol to warrant a package, however, fruit juices, coffees and soft drinks can be equally as expensive depending on the cruise line, so I’d still recommend that you take a look at what is on offer before you sail – you could end up saving a small fortune!”

-Some cruise lines offer amazing deals on additional packages, which can include unlimited alcohol and dining packages that offer you the chance to try several speciality option for a fixed price.
+Some cruise lines offer amazing deals on additional packages, which can include unlimited alcohol and dining packages that offer you the chance to try several speciality options for a fixed price.
 Matt Hochberg of the (unofficial) Royal Caribbean Blog, points out that “Royal Caribbean’s unlimited alcohol package has been extremely popular since they debuted a few years ago, and the key to saving at least 20% on an unlimited drink package is to pre-purchase the drink package online.”
 Plus, booking online means that you can skip the queues once you get onboard.
 What’s not to love?
 Head to the pool deck and kick back with an all-inclusive drink instead.

 3. Book in Advance

 If you are wanting to try some of the exciting dining options on your cruise, it is always best to book your table well in advance.
-Luxury cruise expert, Andrea M. Rotondo, advises, “When it comes to cruise ship dining, plan ahead whenever you can.
+Luxury cruise expert, Andrea M. Rotondo, advises, “When it comes to cruise ship dining, plan whenever you can.
 Once you’ve booked your voyage, hop online to make dining reservations.
 Tables at popular restaurants—like Silversea’s Le Champagne or Disney Cruise Line’s Remy—often sell out before the ship even sets sail.”

 This is especially true if you are planning a special occasion.
 There’s nothing worse than having an exciting evening of celebration planned, only to find that you can’t get a reservation for your chosen evening.
 Instead, book in advance online to avoid disappointment.
 You might even find that the staff can help you give the evening a little extra je ne sais quoi if you give them plenty of notice.